fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 ## 10 The Mechanics of Mafia

 Think about the ideal workplace, how does it look like?
-A lot of green plants, big offices, opportunities for tabletennis and recreation in general?
+A lot of green plants, big offices, opportunities for table tennis and recreation in general?
 Well, sure, these look good, but they do not have substance.
 These things will not get anything done.
 What will get something done?